© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 New Consols Mine: surface, buried and underground remains, Luckett is a scheduled monument protected by Historic England under reference 1409595.
 View the official record →

-New Consols Mine is a tin and copper mine located at Luckett in Cornwall, England, dating from the nineteenth century.
+New Consols Mine is a tin and copper mining complex located near Luckett in Cornwall, England, dating from the industrial period of the eighteenth and nineteenth centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1409595.

 New Consols Mine: surface, buried and underground remains, Luckett is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1409595.